-REIT markets around the globe have seen immense growth recently.
-The cumulative market capitalization of REITs globally is approaching $2 trillion, and 35 countries now have active REIT legislation, including 25 nations with at least one actively traded REIT.
+REIT markets around the globe have seen immense growth in recent years.
+The cumulative market capitalization of REITs globally is approaching $2 trillion, as 35 countries now have active REIT legislation, including 25 nations with at least one actively traded REIT.
 The next wave of growth is likely to be driven by non-traditional property sectors in the mature U.S. and European markets and the emergence of listed real estate sectors in high-growth Asian markets.

 Emerging non-traditional sectors represent an opportunity in the U.K. and Continental Europe, where the listed market has been dominated by traditional sectors.
-In October 2018, Public Storage (PSA), the owner of a $36 billion U.S. self-storage portfolio, filed an IPO for its European platform under the name Shurgard Self Storage (SHUR (EBR)), creating the first self-storage REIT in the European market.
+In October 2018, Public Storage (PSA), the owner of a $36 billion U.S. self-storage portfolio, filed an IPO for its European platform under the name Shurgard Self Storage (SHUR (EBR)), creating the first self-storage REIT in continental Europe.
 Green Street expects more non-traditional IPOs to emerge over the next few years.

 In Asia, several markets are poised for growth.
-India recently finalized legislation for REITs, and although the first REIT has yet to be established, there has been significant buy-in from market participants.
-Green Street’s Advisory Group spent time in India this year and witnessed the palpable excitement for the coming REIT market.
+India recently completed final revisions on its legislation for REITs, and although the first REIT has yet to be established, there has been significant buy-in from market participants.
+Green Street’s Advisory Group spent time in India over the past twelve months and witnessed the palpable excitement for the coming REIT market.
 Recent reporting suggests the launch of India’s first REIT is imminent with deal execution scheduled for late March 2019 and trading scheduled to begin in early April 2019.
-Singapore, with its REIT market cap approaching $70 billion, also merits attention.
-Interestingly, most Singapore-listed companies actually own assets outside of the country.
+Singapore, with its REIT market cap approaching $70 billion USD, also merits attention.
+Interestingly, most Singapore-listed companies own assets outside of the country.
 That makes Singapore’s REIT market a unique avenue for real estate owners around the globe to list on a public exchange and access new investors, including high net worth and institutional investors in Asia.

 Opportunity Grows in India